 Project proposals can only be entered when a call for proposals is open.
 Generally a call for proposals is launched around the beginning of each calendar year whereby the call stays open for one to two months.
-After closure of the call, the Belgian GTI National Focal Point takes about two weeks to review and select the applications.
+After closure of the call, the Belgian GTI National Focal Point takes about 2 to 3 weeks to review and select the applications.

 How will my project proposal be reviewed?